-Located in the old city's heart, it is the most famous Mosque in Istanbul and Turkey.
-Known with the name Blue, the original name of the Mosque is Sultanahmet Mosque .
-The tiles design the Blue Mosque interior due to which is named a blue mosque.
-These tiles come from the most famous tile-producing city of Turkey, Iznik .
+Located in the old city's heart, it is the most famous mosque in Istanbul and Turkey.
+Known by the name Blue Mosque, the original name of the Mosque is Sultanahmet Mosque.
+The tiles design the Blue Mosque interior which is named a Blue Mosque.
+These tiles come from the most famous tile-producing city in Turkey, Iznik.

-The tradition of naming the mosques in the Ottoman Era is simple.
-The mosques are named after giving the Mosque's order and spending money for the construction.
+The tradition of naming mosques in the Ottoman Era is simple.
+The mosques are named after giving the mosque's order and spending money for the construction.
 For this reason, the majority of the mosques carry the name of those people.
-Another tradition is that the name of the region comes from the biggest Mosque in that region.
+Another tradition is that the name of the region comes from the biggest mosque in that region.
 For this reason, there are three Sultanahmet.
-One is the Mosque, one is the Sultan who gave the order for the Mosque, and the third is the Sultanahmet area .
+One is the mosque, one is the Sultan who gave the order for the mosque, and the third is the Sultanahmet area.

 What are the opening times of the Blue Mosque?